Maine Bounty Hunter Guide: Requirements and Steps

 Although it is not required, many professional investigators carry a handgun while working.
 While a concealed carry permit is not ordinarily required in Maine, in order to carry legally in Maine while working as a professional investigator you must have a concealed carry permit issued by the Chief of the Maine State Police.
 Even if you do not wish to carry a firearm, the exam for professional investigators includes questions on concealed carry and responsible firearm use, so it is best to at least familiarize yourself with the law and best practices.

 4. Pass the Maine Professional Investigators Examination

-Once your application has been approved by the Maine State Police, you are ready for the next step, which is passing the Professional Investigators Examination.
+Once your application has been approved by the MSP, you are ready for the next step, which is passing the Professional Investigators Examination.
 You will be informed of testing dates and procedures upon approval of your license and will not be eligible to test until you receive your authorization.
 The exam consists of 50 questions regarding Maine’s laws on professional investigation, concealed carry, criminal statutes, and ethics.